Copa Airlines: Liveries

 Since its founding in 1947, Copa Airlines used several liveries during the update of its fleet from turboprops to jetliners.
 Also, it has special liveries within its fleet.
 In November 2003, in honor of the 100th anniversary of the Republic of Panama, Copa Airlines adorned its fleet of Boeing 737-700s with a special livery depicting the official centennial logo and portrait of the first president of Panama, Manuel Amador Guerrero.

-In 2006, a Copa Airlines Embraer 190 sported a special livery denoting it was the 200th Embraer 190 produced by the Brazilian plane manufacturer Embraer.

-On 3 February 2011, the Tourism Authority of Panama worked alongside Copa Airlines to create a special livery for a Boeing 737-800 (registered HP-1534CMP) depicting a butterfly logo of Panama and the URL "visitpanama.com".
-This was part of an effort to promote tourism in Panama.
-As of 2013, the plane no longer has the logo on the left forward side.

 On 6 March 2012, a new Copa Airlines Boeing 737-800 (registered HP-1728CMP) carried the Star Alliance livery.
 Also, it introduced a redesigned font style in the Copa Airlines' logo.
 This plane was inactive until 21 June, when it was exhibited in the celebration of the company's official integration to Star Alliance.
 The aircraft began service six days later, making the first scheduled non-stop passenger flight from Panama to Las Vegas.
 On 30 May 2012, another new Boeing 737-800 (registered HP-1823CMP) received the Star Alliance livery.

-Copa received a new Boeing 737-800 (registered HP-1825CMP, shown at the right) in October 2012, sporting a livery depicting Frank Gehry's Biomuseo, a museum that opened in Panama City in October 2013.
+Copa received a new Boeing 737-800 (registered HP-1825CMP) in October 2012, sporting a livery depicting Frank Gehry's Biomuseo, a museum that opened in Panama City in October 2013.

 In March 2013, a newly built Boeing 737-800 for Copa Airlines (registered HP-1830CMP) was painted with the Star Alliance livery scheme.
 This was the third aircraft in the fleet with the former Star Alliance livery.

 In August 2014, Copa Airlines worked with the Panama Canal Authority to launch a special campaign in honor of the 100th anniversary of the Panama Canal.
 The campaign included the implementation of a special livery, which has a graphic image of the locks, on the back of two Boeing 737-800 aircraft and is expected to be implemented on more than 40 aircraft of the fleet.

 From 1947 to present, Copa Airlines has used the following liveries: